 In many cases, it will depend on what you want from your bike.

 You can buy a belts-and-braces unit which will perform all the basic functions or you can opt for a bike with all the bells and whistles.
 Bikes that come with heart rate monitors, tablet screens, automatic resistance control, a speaker system or that include accessories like shoes, weights, water bottles, etc will cost more.
 If you're buying a smart-tech bike to complement your road biking skills, then you can buy trainers that provide a huge amount of data points to improve technique and form, far surpassing what an average user will need.

 It's easy to get carried away and blow the budget.
 Peloton regret is real and it tends to emerge in the gap between ordering the bike and it being delivered.
 You'll find numerous posts on Reddit about Peloton remorse where customers are reaching out to the community questioning whether or not they've made the right decision to buy.
 It's common with any big purchase and isn't specific to indoor cycling bikes.

 Peloton's biggest selling point is its live classes which allow riders to interact with and compete against one another in real-time.

 But there are Peloton alternatives that may be more suitable.

 The WattBike Atom which has been designed to replicate the road biking experience.
 Using precision data, it's a bike designed for professional and hardcore road bikers and wouldn't be suitable for beginners.

-Indoor bikes can seem expensive because this latest generation of smart-technology is turning them into something more than just a flywheel, handlebar and a pair of pedals.
+Indoor bikes can appear expensive because this latest generation of smarter bikes takes the design beyond just a flywheel, handlebar and pedals.

 High Expectations Make a High Price